JanniJensenDahm/ExamPythonJune2019/README.md

                 able to export search results in json and and html formats as well.
 ### Assingment 4
 * The last option is to create an application of your own choice.
+* You can create whatever you want, as long as you can show me (Claus) a precise requirements specification before you start, and get it approved.
 * It is important, that you at the exam precisely demonstrate the fulfilments of these requirements.
 * When your requirements have been approved, they can not be changed.